-Kat oversees all aspects of Milk’s production at its London and Cardiff studios.
+Kat oversees all aspects of Milk’s production at its London studios.
 Milk’s roster of feature film and high-end TV projects currently includes feature film Four Kids And It and recently completed work as lead VFX vendor on both Neil Gaiman and Terry Pratchett’s six-part TV adaptation of Good Omens for Amazon/BBC and YouTube’s sci-fi series Origin.

 Kat joined the Milk team in June 2018 from ILM London, where she was VFX Producer on Jurassic World: Fallen Kingdom.
 Prior to this Kat held senior production roles at MPC, Image Engine, The Third Floor and Weta Digital.